aforoughi1/IntelligentOne/README.md

 ADX (Average Directional Index) is a technical indicator used to measure the strength of a trend in the price series of a financial instrument.
 It is often evaluated alongside the +DI (Positive Directional Indicator) and –DI (Negative Directional Indicator) to assess both trend strength and trend direction.

-- When +DI is above –DI, the trend is considered to be bullish (an uptrend).
+- When **+DI is above –DI**, the trend is considered to be **bullish** (an uptrend).

-- When +DI is below –DI, the trend is considered to be bearish (a downtrend).
+- When **+DI is below –DI**, the trend is considered to be **bearish** (a downtrend).

-- Trend strength is interpreted as follows: IF (ADX > 25), then "Buy"; else "Sell"—indicating sufficient momentum for trend-based decision-making.
+- **Trend strength** is interpreted as follows: IF (ADX > 25), then "Buy"; else "Sell"—indicating sufficient momentum for trend-based decision-making.

-To predict whether a trend is present and its directional bias, we utilize binary classification modelling, which identifies elevated market conditions and infers trend reversals or continuations based on historical ADX and DI patterns.
+To predict whether a trend is present and its directional bias, we utilize **binary classification modelling**, which identifies elevated market conditions and infers trend reversals or continuations based on historical ADX and DI patterns.

 ![ADX Chart](/images/IntelligentOneScreenshot10.png)

 #### On Balance Volume(OBV)

-OBV (On-Balance Volume) is a technical analysis indicator that relates price movements to trading volume, aiming to identify momentum shifts in the market.
+OBV (**On-Balance Volume**) is a technical analysis indicator that relates price movements to trading volume, aiming to identify momentum shifts in the market.
 By tracking volume flow, OBV can signal whether buying or selling pressure is dominating.

 In our approach, the algorithm analyzes OBV trends to predict the direction of the next day's closing stock price—whether it's likely to increase or decrease.

-To determine actionable trading signals—Buy, Hold, or Sell—we apply multiclass classification modelling, leveraging historical price-volume relationships to support informed decision-making.
+To determine actionable trading signals—**Buy**, **Hold**, or **Sell**—we apply **multiclass classification modelling**, leveraging historical price-volume relationships to support informed decision-making.

 ![OBV Chart](/images/IntelligentOneScreenshot8.png)

 #### 5 days Close Price Forecast

-Our goal is to forecast optimal placement for stop-loss orders, helping to manage risk and protect capital in volatile market conditions.
+Our goal is to forecast optimal placement for **stop-loss orders**, helping to manage risk and protect capital in volatile market conditions.

-To achieve this, we apply time series forecasting using Single Spectrum Analysis (SSA) on the Rate of Change (ROC)—a momentum metric that measures the relative difference between the forecast day's closing price and the closing price n days earlier.
+To achieve this, we apply **time series forecasting** using **Single Spectrum Analysis** (SSA) on the **Rate of Change** (ROC)—a momentum metric that measures the relative difference between the forecast day's closing price and the closing price n days earlier.

 By analyzing ROC patterns over time, the model can anticipate potential price movements and suggest data-driven stop-loss levels tailored to current market behavior.